juhoinkinen/Annif-wiki/Hugging-Face-Hub-integration.md

 vocabs/yso.zip: 100%|████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 61.6M/61.6M [00:05<00:00, 11.2MB/s]
 ```

-To download all YSO projects with English language, use project pattern `yso-*en` in place of `yso-mllm-en`.
+To download all YSO projects with English language, use projects pattern `"yso-*en"` in place of `yso-mllm-en`.

 If any file contained in the archive already exists locally, the extraction does not overwrite the local file, but skips its extraction.
 To force overwrite of the existing local file, you can use the `--force/-f` option.